FrodeHus/docker-windows-volume-watcher/README.md

 _Usage_:
 Run this tool in the root folder of your source.

-`docker-windows-volume watcher -container=[name of the container your volume is mounted in]`
+`docker-windows-volume-watcher -container=[name of the container your volume is mounted in]`